 - LSM303 Arduino library

-- This is a library for the Arduino that interfaces with the Pololu LPS331AP pressure/altitude sensor carrier as well as the pressure sensor IC on the AltIMU-10.
+- This is a library for the Arduino that interfaces with our LPS25H and LPS331AP pressure/altitude sensor carriers as well as the pressure sensor on the AltIMU-10 v3 (it also works with the original AltIMU-10).
 It makes it simple to read the raw pressure data from the sensor, and it provides functions to help calculate altitude based on the measured pressure.

 - MinIMU-9 + Arduino AHRS